AdobeDocs/analytics-2.0-apis/src/pages/guides/index.md

 ## API Client

-Once you are a developer for a Analytics product profile, you can create an API client in the Adobe Developer Console.
+Once you are a developer for an Analytics product profile, you can create an API client in the Adobe Developer Console.

 1. Navigate to [console.adobe.io](https://console.adobe.io).
 2. Check the organization name in the top right to make sure that you are logged in to the correct company.